Salt: History

 The word salary comes from the Latin word for salt.
 The reason for this is unknown; a persistent modern claim that the Roman Legions were sometimes paid in salt is baseless.
 The word salad literally means "salted", and comes from the ancient Roman practice of salting leaf vegetables.

 Wars have been fought over salt.
-Venice fought and won a war with Genoa over the product, and it played an important part in the American Revolution.
+Venice won the Salt War (1304) with Padua over supplying the product in certain areas, and the War of Ferrara (1482–1484) for the same reason.
+It played a role in the American Revolution and the San Elizario Salt War.
 Cities on overland trade routes grew rich by levying duties, and towns like Liverpool flourished on the export of salt extracted from the salt mines of Cheshire.
-Various governments have at different times imposed salt taxes on their peoples.
-The voyages of Christopher Columbus are said to have been financed from salt production in southern Spain, and the oppressive salt tax in France was one of the causes of the French Revolution.
-After being repealed, this tax was reimposed by Napoleon when he became emperor to pay for his foreign wars, and was not finally abolished until 1946.
+Governments have at different times imposed salt taxes on their peoples.
+The voyages of Christopher Columbus are said to have been financed from salt production in southern Spain.
+The oppressive salt tax in France was one of the causes of the French Revolution.
+After being repealed, this tax was reimposed by Napoleon when he became emperor to pay for his foreign wars, and was not abolished until 1946.
 In 1930, Mahatma Gandhi led a crowd of 100,000 protestors on the "Dandi March" or "Salt Satyagraha", during which they made their own salt from the sea as a demonstration of their opposition to the colonial salt tax.
-This act of civil disobedience inspired numerous Indians and transformed the Indian independence movement from an elitist one with little popular support into a national struggle.
+This act of civil disobedience inspired numerous Indians and transformed the Indian independence movement into a national struggle.

-Chemistry
+Physical properties

 Salt is mostly sodium chloride (NaCl).
 Sea salt and mined salt may contain trace elements.
 Mined salt is often refined.
 Salt crystals are translucent and cubic in shape; they normally appear white but impurities may give them a blue or purple tinge.
 When dissolved in water sodium chloride separates into Na+ and Cl− ions, and the solubility is 359 grams per litre.
 From cold solutions, salt crystallises as the dihydrate NaCl·2H2O.
 Solutions of sodium chloride have very different properties from those of pure water; the freezing point is −21.12 °C (−6.02 °F) for 23.31 wt% of salt, and the boiling point of saturated salt solution is around 108.7 °C (227.7 °F).